‘Respect For My President’ Woman Cleans Graffiti On Hollywood Walk Of Fame Star Of POTUS, Twitter Explodes

 In June, the star was again covered with #Resist stickers during a protest March in California.

-[Featured Image by Richard Vogel/ Fotolia/AP Images]
+[Featured Image by Richard Vogel/Fotolia/AP Images]